 7. On your ceilings

 There’s nothing quite like the horror of looking up and seeing a wet spot.
 Whether because you have a hole in your roof, a broken pipe in the wall, or an overflowing toilet, it is important to act immediately if you see wet spots on your ceilings.
 While the problem may be hard to detect, not to mention much less severe than you think, it’s still better to be safe rather than sorry in these cases.
+Call our emergency plumbing team as soon as possible if this is the case.

 About the Author: William Iliev, Mr. Rooter Plumbing of Charlotte